 Patrol Division Commander

 Lt.
 Josh Schroeder oversees the Patrol Division, which provides 24 hour per day law enforcement coverage to Clay County.
-There are 15 employees assigned to the Patrol Division.
-Those employees include 1 lieutenant, 2 sergeants, and 11 deputies and 1 school resource officer (SRO).
+There are 16 deputies assigned to the Patrol Division.
+Those include 1 Lieutenant, 3 Sergeants, 10 deputies, and 2 School Resource Officers (SRO’s).

 The Patrol Division is committed to making our community as safe as possible.
 The Patrol Lieutenant administers several grants through the Minnesota Department of Natural Resources and Minnesota Department of Public Safety.
 These grants provide funding for additional work hours towards specialty enforcement details such as: Boat and Water Patrol, Snowmobile Patrol, All Terrain Vehicle Enforcement, Safe and Sober – Driving While Intoxicated Enforcement, Safe and Sober – Seatbelt Enforcement, as well as speed enforcement shifts.